First Year Course Selection Frequently Asked Questions

 How does picking courses change for ARBUS students?
 For example, do the ARBUS required courses take over the regular elective spaces?

-Yes, the required first year ARBUS courses (ECON 101 and ARBUS 101 in 1A) leave only two course spaces in the CAF.
-Honours Arts students will see two additional spots for electives.
+Yes, the required first year ARBUS courses (ECON 101 and ARBUS 101 in 1A) leave only three course spaces in the fall term.
+Honours Arts students will see one additional spot for an elective.
 The First-Year Course Selection page shows which courses ARBUS students have to take in the Fall and Winter terms.

 Do we have space for an elective in ARBUS 1A (Fall term)?

-ARBUS students will need to take ARBUS 101, ECON 101, and either an ARTS 130 or 140 course.
-The two remaining spaces should be used for your two prospective majors.
+ARBUS students will need to take ARBUS 101 and ECON 101 courses.
+The thre remaining spaces should be used for your two prospective majors and an elective.

 Human Rights and Law (Double Degree)